-Workers’ compensation, sometimes referred to as workman’s compensation, is a system designed to provide wage replacement, medical benefits, and rehabilitation benefits to workers who suffer an injury on the job.
+Workers’ compensation, sometimes referred to as workman’s compensation, is a system designed to provide wage replacement, medical benefits, and rehabilitation benefits to workers who suffer an injury while on the job.

 The premise is simple: employers purchase a worker’s compensation policy through an insurance company.
 If you are injured on the job, you are entitled to receive benefits under that policy, regardless of who was at fault.
 In exchange for your employer having workers compensation insurance, you are not able to sue your employer directly based on any negligence by your employer or a co-employee.

 In Michigan, the following benefits are available through workman’s compensation: